 If you find this challenging, start on flat ground, push a little to gain some small momentum, then practice stopping at very low speed.

-Check out this other post for more complete tips on important beginner skills to learn (and how to learn them).
+Check out my other post for important tips on beginner skills, and how to learn them.